 Mike informed Laetitia that the melodeon was Irish and therefore unsuitable for the type of tunes she wished to learn.
 Laetitia sold the Irish melodeon which enabled her to purchase a Hohner from Mike that was previously owned by a Kent Morris man who had sadly passed away.

-I am now a member of the local Golowan Band after teaching myself to play the melodeon since February 2012.
-Accompanying talented musicians has been a challenge but it has also improved my ability considerably.
-I enjoy attending the festivals and performances with them.
+Laetitia is now a member of the local Golowan Band since 2015 after teaching herself to play from February 2012.
+Accompanying experienced and musicians has been a challenge but also greatly improved her ability.

 Recently Laetitia purchased a drum from Marcus Music in Wales so that she can take part in the processions with the percussion section and join the static performances playing her melodeon.

 Here are some videos of Golowan Band performances